 - Garcinia mangostana

 There is some weight loss research on MeraTrim.
-I found 2 studies and both said it worked.

 Who Makes Leptigen?